bugvpn1/tutorial/en-US/macos/shadowrocket.md

 # 🚀 Shadowrocket - Recommended MacOS Client

-> 🎯 **Shadowrocket** is a highly popular lightweight proxy utility on the MacOS platform (M-series chips supported).
+> 🎯 **Shadowrocket** is the most popular lightweight proxy utility on the MacOS platform.
 It is loved by users for its simple interface, stable performance, and affordable price.

 ---